Skip to main content

 Your spreadsheet becomes a business risk when route changes outpace your recordkeeping.
 One bad date or one missing update can ripple into travel decisions, meeting schedules, and delivery timelines.

 Before you calculate anything, verify the current official Schengen stay rule and counting method.
-This article does not validate the exact Schengen threshold, so insert it only after verification.
+This article does not validate the exact Schengen threshold, so confirm it against official sources before using it to plan a route.

 Use A Guide to the Schengen 90/180 Day Rule as a refresher on the logic, then confirm the legal details on official sources before travel.